GoogleChrome/chrome-extensions-samples/api-samples/management/README.md

 ### `background.js`

 - Listens for messages from the popup.
-- Handles uninstallation requests by calling `chrome.management.uninstall` with the extension id.
+- Handles uninstallation requests by calling `chrome.management.uninstall()` with the extension ID.
 - Sends a response back to the popup after uninstalling the extension.

 ## License